-In Year 8 pupils continue the academic rigour, starting with a study of Queen Elizabeth, before moving on to look at English Civil War, followed by the Industrial Revolution.
+In Year 8 pupils continue the academic rigour, starting with a study of Queen Elizabeth, with a particular focus on the Spanic Armada.
 The course then becomes more global, looking at slavery and creation of Empire.
 Pupils not only examine the events that happen, but also discuss the impact of these events on the modern day, and how history should be remembered.